dmnavas/getting-and-cleaning-data-course-project/README.md

 3. Call source("run_analysis.R") to run the script which tidies dataset

-The coodebook file is called CoodeBook.md
+The codebook file is called CodeBook.md